EliAndrewC/l7r/rules/11-non_pc_schools.md

 * iaijutsu

 **Special Ability:**
-Once per target per combat round or conversation, you may roll your highest Ring in place of the usual Ring when making a roll involving that target.
+Once per target per combat round or conversation, you may substitute your School Ring in place of the usual ring when making a roll involving that target.

 **First Dan:**
 Roll one extra die on three rolls of your choice.